plone/training/behaviors2.rst

     class IVotable(Interface):
         pass

     # This is the behaviors interface.
-When doing IVoting(object),you receive an
+When doing IVoting(object), you receive an
     # adapter
     class IVoting(model.Schema):
         if not api.env.debug_mode():
-            form.omitted("votes")
+            directives.omitted("votes")
-            form.omitted("voted")
+            directives.omitted("voted")

-        directives.fieldset(
+        fieldset(
             'debug',
             label=u'debug',
             fields=('votes', 'voted'),